History of Laconia at Snoqualmie Pass, WA

 extension of the railroad also became known as the Chicago, Milwaukee and St. Paul Railway.

-was the principal construction contractor for clearing, grading and bridging the Chicago, Milwaukee & Puget Sound
+philanthropist, was the principal construction contractor for clearing, grading and bridging the Chicago, Milwaukee &

-Railway main line railroad grade all the way across eastern Washington and up through the Cascade Mountains over
+Puget Sound Railway main line railroad grade all the way across eastern Washington and up through the Cascade Mountains

 in turn subcontracted out construction work mainly to eight principal subcontractors.
 The main line between Laconia and